magicMustard/sqlsync/README.md

 SQLSync simplifies database schema evolution by allowing a declarative approach to table management, reducing manual SQL migration writing and improving database change reliability.

 ## Notice
 Project is written in conjunction with AI.
 AI being the main developer.
-The end is nigh.... but also exciting.

 ## Purpose & Approach